High Court declines NZME's case for interim injunction against Stuff owner Nine, NZME withdraws Commerce Commission application

 NZME hit back, saying it still had exclusivity and ultimately took legal action to enforce it.

-Justice Katz will release her judgment later this week.
+Justice Katz will release her full judgment later this week, subject to any suppression orders.